Impact

 Risk and Exploitability

-With a CVSS score of 7.0 the vulnerability is considered high severity.
-The EPSS score is not available and the CVE is not listed in CISA’s KEV catalog, indicating that widespread exploitation is not currently observed.
+With a CVSS score of 7.8 the vulnerability is considered high severity.
+The EPSS score is below 1%, indicating a low but nonzero probability of exploitation.
+The CVE is not listed in CISA’s KEV catalog, indicating that widespread exploitation is not currently observed.
 Attackers would need local kernel access to trigger the race, for example by interacting with removable devices that cause thermal zone unregister operations.
-Once the race is exploited, a local attacker could achieve kernel‑level code execution.
+Once the race is exploited, a local attacker could gain kernel‑level privileges by corrupting kernel memory.
 The narrow exploitation window lowers the practical risk until the patch is applied.

 OpenCVE Enrichment